Skip to main content

 📘Notes

-The collection created in the preceding code snippets are automatically loaded.
-If you prefer not to create an automatically loaded collection, refer to Create Collection.
+• The collection created in the preceding code snippets is automatically loaded.
+If you prefer not to make an automatically loaded collection, skip setting the index parameters.
+For details, refer to Create Collection.

 Insert Data